Hannah Greely: Biography

 Hannah Greely was born in Dickson, Tennessee, United States, and now lives in Los Angeles, California.
-Greely graduated from the University of California, Los Angeles, in 2002.
+Greely graduated with a BA from the University of California, Los Angeles, in 2002.
 She became an Artist in Residence at Bangkok University School of Fine and Applied Arts, Thailand in 2004.
-Greely also received the Louis Comfort Tiffany Foundation Award in 2005.
+She went on to receive an MFA in 2016 from the University of California, Riverside.